ibm-cloud-docs/power-iaas/system-migration.md

 Learn more about migrating workloads from your older IBM POWER System to a POWER9 System.
 Before you begin your migration, review the information in this section.

-- The support website [Fix Central](https://www.ibm.com/support/fixcentral/){: external} provides updates for IBM i and AIX.
-Where possible, update your LPAR operating system to the recommended levels before you migrate to a newer system.
 Installing only the minimum levels can leave your partitions or workloads vulnerable to issues that have been resolved in some of the latest updates.
 {: tip}

 - POWER9 makes more efficient use of the 8 hardware SMT threads that are available per CPU (when running in *SMT8* mode).
 When you migrate from a older system, consider the use of SMT8.
 Also, consider reducing the allocation of CPUs (in dedicated CPU LPARs), or reducing VPs and CPU entitlement on shared CPU LPARs.
 - Capacity planning is important when you are considering processor migration.
 When you are setting performance improvement goals and expectations, take note of the application behavior (for example, highly multi-threaded workloads vs single-threaded workload).